Chasing Big Waves in Cornwall: A Surfer’s Dream

 Stamina Training for Big Wave Surfing

-Endurance is key for lasting longer in the water.
+Endurance is key to lasting longer in the water.
 Here’s how you can build the stamina needed for big wave surfing:

 1. Cardiovascular Fitness: Running and Cycling